Five Ways to Eliminate Bias from Your Hiring Process

 Much as everyone may be loath to admit it, names carry connotations, and those can pique underlying biases of hiring managers.
 In 2015, the UK government decided to avoid these biases by having the Universities and Colleges Admissions Service (UCAS) consider student applications with attached names erased.
 Companies that use online recruiting can do the same thing.
 Indeed, many Australian companies have taken steps to blank out other details like age and gender from job applications.
 Some have also removed school and geographic names as well, to further avoid conscious or unconscious biases in hiring.
 Glassdoor has an excellent guide to “blind hiring,” including a link to a really informative TED Talk on the subject.

-Check out how Titan ATS worked to eliminate bias from their hiring process.
+Check out how to eliminate bias from your hiring process.

 3. Use Video Interviewing